slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to give feedback?

 <!--
+- metrics matter. if you choose the wrong metric you will optimize for teh wrong thing. vanity metrics are dangerous.
 > *'The only thing worse than a boy who hates you: a boy that loves you.' -- Markus Zusak*
 - simple feedback mechanism: Continue, or consider.
 You get feedback that says either “Continue doing X” or “Consider changing X to make it better.”
 It’s really simple, fast and actionable.
 -->